Alcohol Dependency

 Treatment FOR Alcohol Dependency

-At Palladium Private, our holistic BioPsychoSocial approach to the treatment of alcohol dependency may be different to anything you may have tried before.
+Palladium Private is one of the leading holistic alcohol retreats in Australia.
+Our BioPsychoSocial, integrative approach to the treatment of alcohol addiction may be different to anything you have tried before.
 We consider alcohol abuse to be a coping mechanism.
-People who deal with stress successfully and have a healthy level of self-worth are unlikely to abuse alcohol, even if they have the genetic predisposition for alcohol addiction.
-So if you have underlying stress conditions and they’re not identified and addressed, you will always turn to alcohol in times of despair or trauma.
+People who deal with stress, historic trauma or overwhelming emotions successfully – and have a healthy level of self-worth – are unlikely to abuse alcohol, even if they have the genetic predisposition for alcohol addiction.
+So if you have underlying stressors and they’re not identified and addressed, you will always turn to alcohol in times of despair or trauma.

-The Palladium Private Program provides a set of coping mechanisms that can be used to break this cycle permanently.
+Palladium Private is a world-class alcohol detox retreat in the Sunshine Coast.
+The Palladium Private program provides a set of coping mechanisms that can be used to break this cycle permanently.
 These include gently reprocessing old events to deal with grief and regret and learning how to measure self-esteem and self-worth properly — both of which make for an incredibly effective combination.
-We cannot change what happened to you in life, but we can teach you how to react to life events in a different way, which will cut end this cycle of alcohol abuse at its source.
+Nothing can change what happened to you previously in life, but, in a holistic alcohol rehab setting, we can teach you how to identify your emotional drivers, observe your reactions to life events and respond to them in a very different way – ending this cycle of alcohol abuse at its source.

-Our qualified psychotherapists use evidence-based techniques to teach you how to adopt new behaviours, apply and entrench them and engage in new ways of thinking.
-And our programs offer change that is lasting because our unique range of therapeutic modalities go deep to the underlying root cause.
+Our diversely-qualified psychotherapists use a tailored combination of evidence-based psychotherapies and holistic techniques to guide you to adopt new behaviours, apply and entrench them and engage in new ways of thinking.
+Our programs offer change that is lasting because our unique application of therapeutic modalities goes deep to the underlying root cause(s) of the addiction – not just subduing the physical cravings in the short-term.

 We can help you overcome a variety of challenges

-Our personal, tailored BioPsychoSocial programs are designed to empower you to deal with
+Our personally tailored, holistic and integrative programs are designed to empower you to deal with

 issues in your life including: